carpentries/carpentries.org-archive/_posts/2019/08/2019-08-20-local-team-japan.md

 In the future, we would be delighted to train new local instructors or hold workshops.
 At the moment we're considering testing a one-day workshop in English to try the Software Carpentry workshop format in Japan.
 We hope that this will be less of a commitment on everyone's busy schedules to try it out and give out translators experience as "helpers".

 If you wish to support a workshop in Japan please contact us.
 We are particularly looking for support to run a workshop (venue, catering, ticketing, etc) and looking to grow the instructor pool in Japan.
 If you are a trained instructor based in Japan or visiting, please let us know!
 We also welcome any advice to train instructors in Japan online or with a train-the-trainer event.
+We have some contacts with Library Carpentry and the Tokyo.R community but we welcome further support and advice, particularly from organisations in Japan or in Japanese language abroad.

 ## Find out more